 “My time at the School of Public Policy not only provided me with a solid theoretical understanding of the policy-making process, but also gave me the practical skills, tools, and connections that I needed to make a seamless transition from grad school to a professional career.
 I was able to pick the brains of leaders across business sectors; these discussions provided me the ability to anticipate and meet the needs of a variety of stakeholders.
 No other program that I researched prior to attending the MPP program offered a similar experience, let alone completing it in a year.”

-–Allison Robins, Research Associate, The Conference Board of Canada, Calgary, AB (Class of 2015)
+–Allison Robins, Consultant, National Public Relations, Calgary, AB (Class of 2015)

 “The program was instrumental in preparing me to be able to analyze an issue from all sides involved, and prepare the best non-partisan advice possible.
 Every day I sit and chat policy with some of Canada’s most brilliant economists, and I can hold my own because of the lessons learned, and discussions I had at the School of Public Policy.”

--Tasha Taylor, Assistant Chief of Staff – Deputy Minister’s Office at Finance Canada / Finances Canada, Government of Canada, Ottawa, ON (Class of 2014)
+-Tasha Taylor, Associate Analyst/Economist at Finance Canada / Finances Canada, Government of Canada, Ottawa, ON (Class of 2014)

 “What sets The School apart is its hands-on curriculum and the opportunities it creates for students to network at the highest level.”